Topics Map > LMS > Canvas

-- Select the due date and the available from dates.
+- Select the due date and the available from and until dates.

 - Your saved video assignment will now be displayed.

-- To add a rubric, click Add Rubric if needed.
+- To add a rubric, click the +Rubric button if needed.

 - Speedgrader is available to view each student completed video and to add grades and comments.